pyapp-kit/cmap/docs/colormaps.md

 `to_<libname>()` methods for a number of libraries:

 !!!tip
-    Some of these methods take additional arguments, see [Colormap API](api/colormap.md) for details.
+    Some of these methods take additional arguments, see [Colormap API][cmap.Colormap] for details.

 - [matplotlib](https://matplotlib.org/)